SparklePigBang/cunt-soul/README.md

 Card    | Ability
 --------|-------------------------------------------
 `2`     | Stops secondary card abilities that allow them to be played on almost* any card (except the for the `2`).
 I.e. `6`, `7` and `10` can no longer be played on cards of higher value.
 `3`     | Whenever three of any card appear consecutively in the discard pile, it becomes in value and power a `3`.
 However, three of a card cannot be played on top of an existing `3`.
+Also, if three `3`s is placed on three cards of value, this does not burn.
 `4`     | Stops players playing multiple cards unless allowed to do so by a card ability.
 `5`     | `5`s now swap with face down cards rather than face up cards.
 `6`     | The top card of the source pile is always face-up.
+When players pick up multiple cards, they should reveal each card in turn.
 `7`     | The player decides whether the next player must play higher or lower than the card played (though playing a card of the same value is always allowed).
 `8`     | Any card played has its ability stacked once, e.g. `K`s change direction twice, and single `8`s skip two players.
 `9`     | All cards equal to or less than `9` have the same value.
 `10`    | When cards are burned they are added to the bottom of the source pile, if it exists.
+This affects the burning of face up cards when changing field cards.
+Warning: if a `10` is played as the last possible field card (so all players have their face up cards horizontal), then it will probably take a long time to finish the game, since it is no longer possible for cards to leave the game by burning; do this with caution!
 `J`     | After every card played, that player gets to choose whose turn it will be next (but they can't choose themselves).
+This does not overrule normal cards, e.g. if an `8` is placed, the person who played does not get to choose the next player, and one person is skipped.
 `Q`     | No card abilities stack.
 `K`     | Changes the direction of play i.e. play equal or lower, rather than higher.
+This also affects the `4`: runs now go in reverse.
 `A`     | Increases the number of cards in the normal hand by 1.
 `Joker` | Cancels all card abilities.

 As before, all field card abilities are stackable.

+Note that if a `6` and at at least one `A` are chosen as the initial field cards, then the effect of the `6` preceeds that of the `A`.
+That is, the top card of the source pile should be revealed, *then* each player should take more cards as appropriate.

 Note on Two Player Games